northeastern-rc/rc-public-documentation/docs/source/best-practices/transition.md

 ### New Software

+There is a lot of new software on Explorer.
+Please see what we offer as a [module](../software/systemwide/modules.md) and as a [container image](../containers/index.md).
+If you don't see software that you would like to use on the Explorer cluster, please fill out a [software request form](https://bit.ly/NURC-StorageExtension).

 #### Modules

 All of the [modules](../software/systemwide/modules.md) on Explorer are new.
 Some of the versions may have changed from the version you were using on Discovery.
 Thus, module load commands will need to be updated.